asgood23/STATIONS/diverse-tomes/table-of-tables.md

 ---
 layout: default
-title: Diverse Tomes
+title: Table of Tables
-permalink: diverse-tomes
+permalink: table-of-tables
 has_children: true
 ---

-# Diverse Tomes
+# Table of Tables

 Miscellaneous collection of spellbooks, bestiaries, etc.
 Contents may have shifted during flight.